Island of Exiles

 Nyshin – The highest class of citizens within Itagami

-Patsu – A lacrosse-like game played on teams with an iron pole that is bladed on one end
+Patsu – A lacrosse-like game with two teams in which each player wields an iron pole with a net on one end and a blade on the other

 Pira – Vicious, sharp-toothed fish

-Sagen sy Itagami – The easternmost city that is built into the largest mesa on the island; the name literally translates to “desert plateau of the northern gods”
+Sagen sy Itagami – The easternmost city on Shiara, it was created by carving out the center of the largest mesa on the island; the name is often simply shortened to Itagami

 Saishigi – The last rites for citizens of Sagen sy Itagami